Sorry, you need to enable JavaScript to visit this website.

 Can I get more bags from DPW if I run out?
 Where can I get replacement bags?

-You are not required to use the bags.
-If you choose to not use the bags, we recommend lining the container with newspaper or other paper materials for easier clean-up after your container is emptied.
+Please note that you are not required to use the compostable bags.
+If you choose to not use the bags, you can simply put your food waste directly in your outdoor bin – just be sure to clean your bin on a regular basis to prevent odor and pests.
+You may also use a paper bag or line bottom of the outdoor bin with newspaper or other paper materials for easier clean-up after your container is emptied.

 I moved to another single-family home in the District.
 Can I change my address?

-lease email [email protected] or call (202) 645-8245 and we will register your new address.
-Once your new address is confirmed with DPW staff, you may use your curbside collection container at your new address.
+Please email [email protected] or call (202) 645-8245 and we will register your new address.
+Once your new address is confirmed with DPW staff, you may use your food waste collection bin at your new address.

 How long is the Curbside Composting Pilot Program?